Saving on School Supplies During Back-to-School Season

 It’s that time of year again.
 Back to school spending … I mean shopping.

-It’s So Expensive!
+It’s Just so Expensive!

 And, if your kids are like ours, they are drawn to the most expensive version of school supplies, whether it’s a backpack, water bottle, or pen.